 There are so many destinations for diving with Nemo that is pointless to name them all.
-However, here's a selection of dive destinations that offers a wide variety of anemonefish:
+However, here's a selection that offer a wide variety of anemonefish:

-Dive The World Recommendations: Phuket and Koh Samui in Thailand, Bali in Indonesia, Lankayan in Malaysia, and the Red Sea.
+Dive The World Recommendations: Phuket and Koh Samui in Thailand, Bali in Indonesia, and Lankayan in Malaysia.

 Want to dive with this creature?: